Day 5: MPD training expert back on stand to discuss 'Duty to Intervene'

 - ER doctor who treated Floyd testifies on 'excited delirium'

-Dr. Bradford Langenfeld, the ER physician who pronounced Floyd dead, took the witness stand Thursday, giving essentially the same testimony he gave during Chauvin's murder trial.
+Dr. Bradford Langenfeld, the ER physician who pronounced Floyd dead, essentially gave the same testimony he gave during Chauvin's murder trial.
 Langenfeld testified that he believed Floyd died from a lack of oxygen, possibly from mechanical asphyxiation.
 He added that every minute that passed without CPR being performed, generally lessened the chance of survival 10-15%.

-Langenfeld said Floyd came to the hospital described to medical personnel as a man in his 30s suffering from cardiac arrest.
-Paramedics said when they arrived at the scene, Floyd did not appear to have a pulse and it was noted that no one on scene had initiated CPR before paramedics arrived.
+Langenfeld said paramedics told him when they arrived at the scene, Floyd did not appear to have a pulse and no one on scene had initiated CPR before paramedics arrived.

 The ER doctor told jurors that paramedics told him they had worked on Floyd for approximately 30 minutes to revive him before they arrived at the hospital.

-Prosecutors then asked Langenfeld for his medical opinion on how Floyd came to suffer from cardiac arrest.
-He said based on Floyd’s condition and details surrounding his encounter with MPD, he concluded the most likely scenario was that Floyd suffered from hypoxia, which is characterized by having low oxygen.
-Langenfeld said Floyd was in his care for about 30 minutes – with Floyd suffering from cardiac arrest for approximately one hour total – before declaring him dead.
+Langenfeld said based on Floyd’s condition and details surrounding his encounter with MPD, he concluded the most likely scenario was that Floyd suffered from hypoxia, which is characterized by having low oxygen.
+Langenfeld said Floyd was in his care for about 30 minutes before declaring him dead.

 On redirect questioning, Langenfeld testified that based on the video footage he viewed in the months after treating Floyd, he did not believe Floyd was at the level of severe agitation characterized as excited delirium that could lead to cardiac arrest.